jaepgh/clicky_game/README.md

 # Clicky Game
-"Clicky Game", a game designed to test your memory and play
+"Clicky Game", a game designed to test your memory.

  ---